-One could almost go as far as saying that no trip to Marrakech is complete without a visit to the Saadian Tombs.
+One could almost go as far as saying that no trip to Marrakech is complete without a visit to the Saadian Tombs, and for this reason, you will find that a visit to the site is included in many of our Egypt and Morocco Tours.
 The tombs are by no means as big as what they appear to be in many of the pictures you see online, but their beauty and their fascinating history has certainly secured their place on any list of top Marrakech tourist attractions.

-Like several other attractions in Marrakech, the Saadian tombs are within walking distance from the central square, but due to the heat in Marraketch, many visitors opt for taking a taxi instead.
+Like several other Marrakech tourist attractions, the Saadian tombs are within walking distance from the central square, but due to the heat in Marraketch, many visitors opt for taking a taxi instead.

-Of course, if you book one of our Morocco private tours that include a visit to the tombs, transport to and from the site in a modern air-conditioned vehicle will already be included in your tour.
+Of course, if you book one of our Egypt and Morocco Tour Packages that include a visit to the tombs, transport to and from the site in a modern air-conditioned vehicle will already be included in your tour.

 Saadian Tombs – A Brief History